-MEN IN DANCE is committed to supporting and producing cutting-edge male-identifying concert dance in all of its color
+MEN IN DANCE is committed to supporting and producing cutting-edge male concert dance in all of its color

-For additional questions, please email us at menindanceSEA@gmail.com
+For any additional inquiries, please email us at menindancesea@gmail.com

 THE HISTORY OF DANCE